-2.4 Discussion and conclusions
+2.4 Discussion and Conclusions

-We turn now to discuss possible origins of the line broadening, which is clearly due to the superconducting YBCO layer, since it is absent above $T_c$ and in the Ag film (Fig. 2.3).
+We turn now to discuss possible origins of the line broadening, which is clearly caused by the superconducting YBCO, since it is absent above T_c and in the Ag film (Fig. 2.3).
 First, it may be due to a TRSB superconducting order at the (110) interface [14].
 Spontaneous fields could also arise in the c-axis films due to twin and grain boundaries [30].
-The broadening we observe here has an onset close to $T_c$ , in contrast to tunneling measurements where the ZBCP splitting was observed only below 7 K [19].
+The broadening we observe here has an onset close to T_c , in contrast to tunneling measurements where the ZBCP splitting was observed only below 7 K [19].
 In theory, it is also expected that TRSB order condenses at a second transition temperature $T{c2} \ll T_c$ [3, 14, 15].
-The amplitude of disordered magnetism detected outside YBCO at low temperature is very small ( $\sim 0.2-0.6$ G) and is depth independent (from 5-50 nm), thus we expect the same order of magnitude at the surface of YBCO.
-The extrapolated broadening at zero field is about 0.2 G. This estimate is inconsistent with tunneling experiments where the spontaneous fields must be of a fraction of Tesla to account for the ZBCP splitting [19].
-The magnetic field inhomogeneity is enhanced by the applied field as reflected in the linear increase of the linewidth $\Delta$ in Fig. 2.4.
+The amplitude of the inhomogeneous magnetic fields detected outside YBCO at low temperature is very small (≤ 0.2 G), and is comparable in both orientations even though the studied YBCO films have different thicknesses and surface morphology.
+Moreover, this internal magnetic is depth independent from 5 - 50 nm, so we expect it to have a similar magnitude at the Ag/YBCO interface.
+The extrapolated broadening at zero field is an estimate of the spontaneous magnetic field at the Ag/YBCO interface, and has an upper limit of 0.2 G. This is inconsistent with tunneling experiments where the spontaneous fields must be of a fraction of a Tesla [19].
+The magnetic field inhomogeneity is enhanced by the applied field as reflected in the linear increase of the linewidth Δ in Fig. 2.4.
 The long length scale of the broadening rules out the role of impurities which could frustrate the order parameter; inducing spontaneous fields on smaller length scales of the order of few coherence lengths [31].
-Because of the onset temperature at $T_c$ , the linear-field dependence, the small magnitude of the extrapolated broadening at zero field, and long length scale of the signal, TRSB spontaneous fields are unlikely to be the origin of these internal fields.
+Because of the onset temperature at T_c , the linear-field dependence, the small magnitude of the extrapolated broadening at zero field, and long length scale of the signal, TRSB spontaneous fields are unlikely to be the origin of these internal fields.